Dealing with Cyberbullying

 The methods kids and teens use to cyberbully can be as varied and imaginative as the technology they have access to.
 It ranges from sending threatening or taunting messages via email, text, or IM to breaking into your email account or stealing your online identity to hurt and humiliate you.
 Some cyberbullies may even create a website or social media page to target you.

-As with traditional bullying, both boys and girls cyberbully, but tend to do so in different ways.
+As with face-to-face bullying, both boys and girls cyberbully, but tend to do so in different ways.
 Boys tend to bully by "sexting" (sending messages of a sexual nature) or with messages that threaten physical harm.
 Girls, on the other hand, more commonly cyberbully by spreading lies and rumors, exposing your secrets, or by excluding you from emails, buddy lists, or other electronic communication.
 Because cyberbullying is so easy to perpetrate, a child or teen can easily change roles, going from cyberbullying victim at one point to cyberbully the next, and then back again.

 The effects of cyberbullying